theopn/dotfiles/README.md

     - `C-c r b`: List all Org-roam references in the current buffer
     - `C-c r r`: Sync Org-roam database

+### Neovim

+> IDE, main text editor, and much more

+So many things to talk about, use `:h theovim` to access the documentation I wrote.

 ### Vim

 > Focused note-taker